 Appointment at the rank of Associate Professor signifies that the faculty member has become established as a dedicated, effective, and valued teacher according to the norms of the Oxford community, has made a contribution to scholarly knowledge the value of which is recognized beyond the Oxford campus, and has become a supportive, constructive contributor to the collective work of the faculty through service on committees and in other ways that support the mission of the college.

 Many thanks for considering this request.
-Please email Regina Barrett (rmbarre@emory.edu) of your decision at your earliest convenience.
-I have attached an abbreviated version of Dr. \\\\'s curriculum vitae to this email for your perusal.
+Please email [Director of Academic Affairs Operations] of your decision at your earliest convenience.
+I have attached an abbreviated version of Dr. 's curriculum vitae to this email for your perusal.

 Sincerely,